 - Promote a cybersecurity culture

-- Cybersecurity is everyone’s responsibility — leaders should set the tone for vigilance, but all employees play an important role.
+- Cybersecurity is everyone’s responsibility — leaders should set the tone for vigilance, but all employees have an important role to play.

 - Encourage an open environment where employees feel comfortable reporting security concerns.